-Appendix V to Part Four

-Ethics Hearing Checklist
+Appendix V to Part Four Ethics Hearing Checklist

-- (1) Complaint filed.
-The Professional Standards Administrator receives a complaint alleging unethical conduct on the part of a Board Member. - (2) Complainant.
-An ethics complaint may be filed by any person, whether a Board Member or not. - (3) Time limitation.
-An ethics complaint must be filed within one hundred eighty (180) days after the facts constituting the matter could have been known in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction or event, whichever is later.
-(Amended 5/11)
+(1) Complaint filed.
+The Professional Standards Administrator receives a complaint alleging unethical conduct on the part of a Board Member.

+(2) Complainant.
+An ethics complaint may be filed by any person, whether a Board Member or not.

+(3) Time limitation.
+An ethics complaint must be filed within one hundred eighty (180) days after the alleged offense and facts relating to it could have been known by the complainant in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction or event, whichever is later.
+(Amended 11/22)